MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-manage-use-portal.md

 * **Contributor**: Can submit job, monitor jobs, and cancel jobs from any user, and configure the account.
 * **Reader**: Can monitor jobs.

-The **Data Lake Analytics Developer** is a new role introduced by Azure Data Lake.
-U-SQL developers should be assigned to this role.
-The role allows users to:
+Use the **Data Lake Analytics Developer** to enable U-SQL developers to use the Data Lake Analytics service.
+The Data Lake Analytics Developer role allows a user to:
 * submit jobs
-* monitor jobs from any user
+* monitor jobs status and progress of jobs submitted by any user
+* see the U-SQL scripts from jobs submitted by any user
-* cancel their own jobs
+* cancel only their own jobs

 **To add users or security groups to a Data Lake Analytics account**

-1. Open the Analytics account that you want to manage.
+1. Open the Data Lake Analytics account in the Azure portal.
 2. Click **Settings** >  **Users** > **Add**.
 4. Select a role.
 5. Add a user.